swissbuechi/AzureAdDeployer/README.md

 ### Install via PowerShellGallery (recommended)

 The module is published on the PowerShellGallery.
-You can install this module directly from the PowerShellGallery with the following command:
+You can install this module directly from the PowerShellGallery with the following command.

+As administrator:

 `Install-Module -Name AzureAdDeployer -Scope AllUsers`

 ### Create Desktop icon (Windows only)

+You need to recreate the Desktop icon after every update

+Run as user:

 `Invoke-AzureAdDeployer -InstallDesktopIcon`

 ### Update via PowerShellGallery

+As administrator:

 ```PowerShell
 Update-Module -Name AzureAdDeployer